GPlates/new-gplates-website/src/pages/docs/user-manual/Controlling_View.md

 2 Tool Palette
 ============

 The first two tools in the **Tool Palette** control your view of the GPlates globe or map.
 The **Tool Palette** includes camera positioning tools, feature selection tools and drawing tools.
 A tool is activated by clicking on it; only one tool can be active at any time.
-The **Current Feature Panel** will change to reflect the current tool that is activated.
+The **Task Panel** on the right will change to reflect the current tool that is activated.

 <table>
    <colgroup>